muldjord/boris/README.md

 * Reworked chatter / speech bubble class
 * Boris will now think about how he feels when stats are down
 * Added 'script_output' variable to config.ini to allow disabling script output in terminal
+* Replaced deprecated qrand with QRandomGenerator (which unfortunately has the side-effect of now requiring Qt 5.10)

 #### Version 3.0.1 (15th September 2020):
 * Boris now sometimes farts in his sleep, a very important feature